lizzie136/tdd-js-spanish/part-1-Comenzando-con-pruebas-unitarias.md

 [happy-nyan-cat-5]:http://jrsinclair.com/assets/3-passing-tests.png

-_Disclaimer: This is a translation from the original article of James Sinclair, A gentle introdución to JavaScript Test Driven Development.
+_Disclaimer: This is a translation from the original article of James Sinclair, A gentle introduction to JavaScript Test Driven Development.
 I don't own this article.
 It is property of their corresponding authors._